ucsf-wynton/wynton-website-hpc/docs/about/citation.md

 ### Example 1

 > {{ site.cluster.name }} is a distributed high-performance computing cluster with nodes
 > in many different data centers on the UCSF campus.
-All Wynton sites are
+All {{ site.cluster.name }} sites are
-> connected by multiple 40 Gbps network connections.
-Wynton currently
+> connected by multiple 40 Gbps network connections.  {{ site.cluster.name }} currently
 > contains {{ site.data.specs.nodes }} nodes with over
 > {{ site.data.specs.physical_cores }} CPU cores.
 > RAM in the nodes ranges from {{ site.data.specs.ram_min }} to